JohnSnowLabs/johnsnowlabs/docs/en/alab/annotation.md

 <img class="image image__shadow" src="https://user-images.githubusercontent.com/45035063/204707502-acaba8b8-43d0-4354-8c14-4f66132131ad.png" style="width:100%;"/>

 It is an important to ensure a complete audit trail of all user actions.
-Annotation Lab tracks the history and details of any deleted completions.
+Generative AI Lab tracks the history and details of any deleted completions.
 It means it is possible to see the name of the completion creator, date of creation, and deletion.

 <img class="image image__shadow image__align--center" src="/assets/images/annotation_lab/4.1.0/completion_history.png" style="width:40%;"/>